-The circuit is then converted to quantum assembler language by the complier of the respective platform, e.g., to OpenQASM (Cross et al., 2017) for QPUs of IBM, or Quil (Smith et al., 2016) for QPUs of Rigetti.
+The circuit is then converted to quantum assembler language by the complier of the respective platform, e.g., to OpenQASM for QPUs of IBM, or Quil [77] for QPUs of Rigetti.
 In section 4.4 quantum compilers are introduced in more detail.
 The compiled code is sent to the selected backend.
 The execution itself normally is job-based, meaning that it will be stored in a queue before it gets eventually executed.
 The result, as mentioned before, is a probability distribution of all measured register states and must be interpreted afterwards.

 Although the vendor-specific libraries are embedded in high-level programming languages, the implementation of quantum algorithms using the universal sets of gates requires in-depth quantum computing knowledge.
 Therefore, libraries sometimes already provide subroutines for common quantum algorithms, such as the Variational Quantum Eigensolver, or Quantum Approximate Optimization Algorithm.
-(LaRose, 2019) compares different libraries with regards to their provided subroutines.
+LaRose [39] compares different libraries with regards to their provided subroutines.
 However, these subroutines can often not be called without making assumptions about their concrete implementation and the used QPU.

 Currently, most platforms are provided by the quantum computer vendors and are, thus, vendor-specific.
-However, there are also vendor-agnostic approaches, such as ProjectQ or XACC that both are extensible software platforms allowing to write vendor-agnostic source code and run it on different QPUs.
+However, there are also vendor-agnostic approaches, such as ProjectQ or XACC that both are extensible software platforms allowing to write vendoragnostic source code and run it on different QPUs.
 Section 4 gives more details on the hardware-agnostic processing of quantum algorithms.